Satellite-im/Uplink/docs/stu-notes/webrtc-stuff/webrtc-requirements.md

 - reconnect on failure

 # termination
-- remote side termianted
+- remote side terminated
 - local side terminated

 # signalling
-- look at example `play-from-disk-renegotation`
+- look at example `play-from-disk-renegotiation`

 # gstreamer
 - use video overlay interface to display a window. need to create a window with a UI toolkit and pass the window to GStreamer